Why Choose The Denver Health Paramedic - EMS Education EMT Program?

 Our EMT course will be held on Tuesday and Thursday nights from 5pm - 9pm.

 This course is NOT eligible for financial aid.

 This course is currently no longer accepting applications.
 We will post application dates for the Spring 2019 semester soon.

-Applications for classes offered at Denver Health EMS Education are closed.
+Applications for EMT School Courses offered at Denver Health EMS Education are closed.
 We will open applications for the Spring 2019 courses November 1st, 2018.
 Thank you for you interest in our classes!

 Semester Schedule Course: Begins January 22nd, 2019 and ends May 11th, 2019.
 This course runs Tuesday and Thursday nights from 6pm-10pm.
 Cost: $1600.00 This fee includes books, clinical rides and NREMT practical exam.
 The written NREMT test is the responsibility of the student.

 Accelerated Course: Begins January 22nd, 2019 and ends March 2nd, 2019 This course runs Tuesday- Friday from 8am-5pm.
 Cost is $1900.00.
 This fee includes books, clinical rides and NREMT practical exam.
 The written NREMT test is the responsibility of the student.
 Click here to apply for the accelerated course.

 ** New this year** - you will be required to have a BLS for Health Care Provider Certification PRIOR to class.
 You can visit our schedule here if needed.